Who

 a Bachelor's in International Relations with a concentration in

-Developing Countries' Economics as well as a Masters in Public Policy
+of Ethics as well as a Masters in Public Policy from Georgetown

 Robert